 5 Mai Tai Bar

-If you're longing for authentic Hawaiian ambience, there's no better way to satisfy the craving than at this charming bar.
-Its beach locale, terrific panorama of Diamond Head, and relaxed clientele all contribute to an ideal experience, and the fantastic tropical drinks -- especially the lush mai tai's -- ensure that your mood remains upbeat.
+If you're longing for authentic Hawaiian ambiance, there's no better way to satisfy the craving than at this charming bar.
+Its beach locale, terrific panorama of Diamond Head, and relaxed clientele all contribute to an ideal experience, and the fantastic tropical drinks - especially the lush mai tai's - ensure that your mood remains upbeat.
 A host of other beverages can also be found, along with food offerings and local entertainment in the evenings.
 Weekends nights often feature live bands, and any sports events are broadcasted on several flat screen televisions to a busy crowd of sports lovers.
 Any night of the week draws a solid and friendly crowd to this popular Waikiki bar.
 (808-923-7311)

 This glittering club, adorned with Egyptian accents and jewel-tone colors, spared no expense with decor and technology.
 As a result, it pulls in an upscale crowd, who come to be immersed in light, color, and energy.
 Music runs the gamut from hip-hop and trance to house, techno, and top 40, so it's certain that all tastes will be met.
 The club also offers comedy shows, salsa dance lessons, and other special events.
 A VIP room is available, and with an 800-person capacity, you may want to book it as a private getaway!
 Located in the heart of Waikiki, it's nestled amidst all the action and crowds of the city.
 (808-924-3939)